permutationlock/ztrait/README.md

 type must have if it implements the trait.

-Below is a trait that requires implementing types to define an integer sub-type `Count`, define an `init` funciton, and define member functions `increment` and `read`.
+Below is a trait that requires implementing types to define an integer sub-type `Count`, define an `init` function, and define member functions `increment` and `read`.

 ```Zig